open5gs/open5gs/docs/_docs/tutorial/07-infoAPI-UE-gNB-session-data.md

+---
-## Open5GS JSON infoAPI for accessing UE, gNB/eNB, and session data
+title: Open5GS JSON infoAPI for accessing UE, gNB/eNB, and session data
 ---

 ## How it works